 Online Optometry Programs

-In the 2018-2019 academic year, 22 schools offered some type of optometry program.
+In 2018-2019, 22 schools offered a optometry program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Professional Practice)||22||0|

 The median salary for a optometry grad is $119,980 per year.
 This is based on the weighted average of the most common careers associated with the major.